MoemenMostafa/SeasonBox/docs/family_architecture.md

 - If a user is invited as `alice@work.com` but logs in with `alice@gmail.com`, **they cannot join**.
 - The `inviteEmail` in the pending member record MUST match the `auth.token.email` of the user attempting to join.
 - This prevents unauthorized users from joining if they simply guess a Family ID.

+### Security Note: familyId in User Profile
+The `familyId` field in the user profile is a **convenience pointer** for the app to know which family to load.
+- Users have full read/write access to their own profile, including `familyId`
+- **The real security is at the family level**: users can only access family data if they have a valid member document
+- Setting `familyId` to a random value won't grant access to that family's data

 ---